 9) Not visiting the official tourism office

 As we are digital beings and we do everything online, we seem to have forgotten something as useful as a face-to-face conversation with a human 😊.
-The workers of the tourist offices are qualified experts to give you first-hand information.
-In addition to the usual maps, they could have special offers of your interest there.
+The workers of the tourist offices are qualified to give you first-hand, expert information.
+In addition to the usual maps, they could have special offers that might interest you.
 Also, this is the place to buy the so popular “tourist passes”.
-And although it is true that everything that contains the word “tourist” back us out a little bit, we have to admit that these, when well-used, are a great way for saving money!
+And although it is true that everything that contains the word “tourist” makes us hesitate a little bit, we have to admit that these, when well-used, are a great way for saving money!
 Don’t miss the chance to ask your questions in these tourist offices and get personalized advice.

-10) Not carrying the important stuff in your hand luggage
+10) Not carrying the important stuff in your carry-on luggage

-We end with a piece of very basic advice, but it is worth remembering.
+We end with a piece of very basic advice, but one that is worth remembering.
 Sometimes we overlook the most obvious things!
 As optimistic as you are (and hey!
-We love you are like that) unforeseen events happen.
+We love that you are like that) unforeseen events happen.
 Theft can ruin a trip, and yes, thefts occur more than you think.
 Never check your valuables.
 This applies to flights or trips by train or bus.
-Or you know, everything that means leaving your suitcase unattended or away from your sight.
-Companies take away responsibility for this.
-They only respond in case of the entire suitcase disappears.
+Or you know, anything that means leaving your suitcase unattended or away from your sight.
+Companies absolve themselves of responsibility for this.
+They only respond in case that the entire suitcase disappears.